mciepielewski/garmin-running-importer/README.md

 - CSRF token is detected automatically — just make sure you are logged in when running the script
 - Garmin's internal API is undocumented and may change without notice
 - One workout per day per week — Garmin doesn't support multiple scheduled workouts on the same date

 ---

+## Contributing

+PRs welcome.
+The step compiler (`compileStep`) and Garmin primitives (`GS`, `repeatGroup`) are generic — they can support any running plan structure, not just the one included here.

+---